edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 The general implementation has these steps (which we'll also follow in the guide):

-1. convert documentation into a unified format that is easily digestible by the OpenAI API
-2. split the converted documentation into sections that can fit into the GPT context window
+1. split the converted documentation into sections that can fit into the GPT context window
-3. create embeddings for each section using `OpenAI's embeddings API
+2. create embeddings for each section using `OpenAI's embeddings API
    <https://platform.openai.com/docs/guides/embeddings>`_
-4. store the embeddings data in EdgeDB using pgvector
+3. store the embeddings data in EdgeDB using pgvector

 Each time a user asks a question, our app will: